Put the Web in Web API

 Back in the days when Unix first came out, it was not uncommon for programmers to remotely invoke business logic from another machine across a network through a technology called RPC, or remote procedure call.

 Are you ready for some serious acronym soup?
-Over time, RPC’s gave way to other forms of remote data and functionality request such as Network DDE (dynamic data exchange), CORBA (common object request broker architecture), electronic data interchange (EDI), and so forth.
+Over time, RPC’s gave way to other forms of remote data and functionality requests such as Network DDE (dynamic data exchange), CORBA (common object request broker architecture), electronic data interchange (EDI), and so forth.
 Eventually, something called XML-RPC (woo hoo!
 RPC again!) surfaced, which later evolved into what we now know as web services, based on XML and the simple object access protocol (SOAP).

 So if history is any kind of indicator, the way we integrate between systems may be due for a change.
 There are now two relatively new API-like technologies that part ways with the currently favored web approach.
 One comes from Facebook, called GraphQL, and the other is from Google, called gRPC.

 Both have their own advantages over current web APIs.
-For example, GraphQL is inspired by the idea of a social graph and how different data items like friends, photos, places of work, and so on, form labyrinth of interrelated information.
+For example, GraphQL is inspired by the idea of a social graph and how different data items like friends, photos, places of work, and so on, form labyrinths of interrelated information.
 GraphQL makes it possible to request information from across an entire graph of data at once (versus the multiple round-trips of requests it takes traditional APIs to accomplish the same thing).

 gRPC on the other hand has its own advantages.
-It relies on HTTP/2 (HTTP version 2) which can stream data bidirectionally. gRPC can also turn an API into a streaming API that feeds its data to the consuming application as soon as that data becomes available.
+It relies on HTTP/2 (HTTP version 2) which can stream data bidirectionally.
+Using HTTP/2, gRPC can turn an API into a streaming API that feeds its data to the consuming application as soon as that data becomes available.
 For certain real-time applications like a stock market ticker, that’s a much more efficient way of getting data as opposed to forcing the app to constantly check if there’s new data available like traditional APIs do.